About this Program

 What are the requirements to apply for Women's Studies and Humanities at ODU?

-Students entering the Accelerated Bachelor's/Master's of Art Program program in Women's Studies and Humanities should meet the minimum university admission requirements Undergraduate Admission.
+Students entering the Accelerated Bachelor's/Master's of Art Program program in Women's Studies and Humanities should meet the minimum university requirements for Graduate Admission.

 To declare a Women's Studies major, students must see and advisor in the Department of Women’s and Gender Studies.
 All Women's Studies majors are required to have a conference with their advisor before each semester (preferably during preregistration).
 The linked program in Women's Studies and Humanities makes it possible for exceptional Women's Studies majors to count up to 12 hours of graduate courses toward both an undergraduate and graduate degree.
 Students must earn a minimum of 150 credit hours (120 discrete credit hours for the undergraduate degree and 30 discrete credit hours for the graduate degree).